Updated!

 - Purr...fect Fence

-- Portable dog kennels from Options Plus
+- Portable dog kennels from various manufacturers.

 This is a "fence-topper" product which uses 36" wide plastic mesh which can be attached to an existing chain-link, masonry, or wooden fence with large washers every 4-6 feet.
 The mesh is hung from one-piece metal stanchions attached to the fence at regular intervals.